 Before cashing a refund make sure all your charges are correct/current on your bill.
 Example: Were you charged for all the credits you are taking?
 Were your room and board charges both applied to your account?

 Also make should that your financial aid is posted on your bill according to the aid that you have accepted (on your award notice) and according to any loans you have applied and were eligible for.
-When in doubt about amounts, talk to the One Stop, the Business and/or the Financial Aid Office.
+When in doubt about amounts, talk to the Business and/or the Financial Aid Office.

 Federal regulations require that in order for a UMFK student to receive federal student aid, the student must maintain satisfactory academic progress and be in a matriculating UMFK degree program.
 Both qualitative (grade point average) progress and quantitative (number of credits earned) progress are measured.
 A copy of the current Satisfactory Academic Progress can be found online.